-The Lincoln-Lancaster County Health Department has concluded a study to account for greenhouse gas emissions from local government operations and from the Lincoln community as well.
 Since July of 2010, a PM2.5 continuous emissions monitor has been operating on the roof of the Health Department at 3140 N street in Lincoln.
 This monitor uses a refined method to evaluate the concentration of PM in the air and should be more accurate.
 Funding was in part provided by the Nebraska Department of Environmental Quality.

-Recent studies conducted by the Health Effects Institute and other research groups indicate that exposures to traffic-related pollution are likely to be of public health concern and deserve public attention.
+Data from this monitor is used to calculate the Air Quality Index relative to fine particulate matter air pollution.
+The U.S. EPA recently strengthened the annual NAAQS for PM 2.5.
+Emissions from cars and trucks account for the majority of PM 2.5 pollution in Lancaster County.
+Recent studies conducted by the Health Effects Institute and other research groups indicate that exposures to traffic-related pollution are likely to be of public health concern and deserve public_attention.
 Additional research is needed to fill key gaps in our understanding of emissions, exposure, and health.
+In FY 2013-2014, the LLCHD's Air Quality Program will purchase new ozone monitoring equipment with additional funding received from the Nebraska Department of Environmental Quality.